Entertainment News Roundup: Film tells of Bosnian Muslims and Jews saving one another in wars; Lawyer for Kevin Spacey tells UK court his client denies sex assault charges and more | Entertainment

 Lawyer for Kevin Spacey tells UK court his client denies sex assault charges

-A lawyer for Oscar-winning actor Kevin Spacey said he strenuously denies any criminality as he appeared at a British court on Thursday to face allegations of sex offenses.
-Spacey is accused of five offenses: four counts of sexual assault, and a further charge of causing a person to engage in penetrative sexual activity without consent.
+A lawyer for Oscar-winning actor Kevin Spacey said he strenuously denies any criminality as he appeared at a British court on Thursday to face allegations of sex offences.
+Spacey is accused of five offences: four counts of sexual assault, and a further charge of causing a person to engage in penetrative sexual activity without consent.
 Prosecutors say Spacey forced a man to have oral sex.

 Take a look in the original 'Top Gun' house